 Sign up for our

-Collins Family Orchards' CSA program will save you time and money — and you'll be supporting a local, family-run orchard!
+Welcome to Collins Family Orchards' CSA program!
+Our program is designed to save you time and money — while supporting a local, family-run orchard!

 Save Time: We love meeting fellow fruit lovers at area farmers markets, swapping recipes, and talking fruit.
 But we know it can be difficult to find time for the market (and lug around a heavy bag of fruit).
 A home delivery will give you more time for other things.

 Save Money: The sustainably-grown, local fruit in your CSA box costs an average of only $2.50 per pound for small orders and $2.00 per pound for large orders!
 Shop around; you will find our online prices are the best.
 Extra perk: CSA Members buy fruit at the market stand at the CSA rate!